What sellers need to know

 New York courts can rescind a home sale if the owner previously established a reputation that the house was haunted and then sold it to an unwitting buyer.
 Similarly, in New Jersey, a seller must disclose “a property purportedly being haunted” if asked by the buyer.
 Massachusetts and Minnesota, on the other hand, simply mention paranormal or supernatural activity as a “psychologically affected” attribute that doesn’t require disclosure.

-Read MoreTo buy or fly away?
+Learn MoreTo buy or fly away?

 Significant stigmas seemingly disturb a portion of house hunters, but not all of them.
 A Zillow survey found that nearly 70% of prospective buyers would buy a haunted house if it checked all their boxes.
 In fact, nearly 30% of prospective buyers say they would be more likely to purchase a home if it were haunted.

 Some stigmas also refuse to die, even those that work in the opposite direction.
 For years, the “Home Alone” house at 671 Lincoln Ave. in Winnetka, Illinois, had a prominent sign that warned people not to gawk.
 How the constant and unwelcome attention affected its saleability is hard to say.
 The home went on sale in May for $5.25 million, according to Coldwell Banker.
-Six months later, it has yet to be purchased, though the sale is pending.
+Six months later, it has yet to be purchased, though it seems a sale is pending.

 Haunted, at least in a sense?
 You could say that — or if you’re Macaulay Culkin, scream it.